Dark Ages Gaming at Dogs of War 2017

 In the centre of the Rus army the Vikings were keen to shuffle sideways out of the crosshairs of the rapidly closing Teutonic Knights, who were already sure that they could charge through their own light horse in contravention of the norms of other rulesets

 As the Knights girded their loins for a deadly charge the supporting crossbow-armed German proto-Reiters were drawn into hand to hand combat against the Vikings and Rus infantry.
-By now many men had fallen under the baleful influence of Sigismund the Hylophobic's sea-spray soaked serpent-tongue
+A magical light fell across the table, as if the game was now illuminated by the spectral glow of Steffan the chicken-castrator's thundering furniture-assembling Allen key!

-Driven forward by throughts of Vladimir Klitschko's hairy toilet paper, even though the Elite Viking Huscarls may have lacked spears, they still had better dice than the German horsemen, who soon deployed some rather fabulous markers available to download from this site as well
+Keeping close to their hearts their thoughts of Olaf the Goat-Impregnator's thundering goat-scrotum, even though the Elite Viking Huscarls may have lacked spears, they still had better dice than the German horsemen, who soon deployed some rather fabulous markers available to download from this site as well

 Soon the Teutons themselves were into combat with a fearesome yell and a thundering charge.
 The Rus and Vikings had managed to contract a little, leaving some reserve units in a hastily assembled rear rank of reserves, ready for any unseemly breakthroughs